After logging in to View Connection Server, you can connect to the remote desktops and applications that you are authorized to use.

 - (Optional) To mark the remote desktop or application as a favorite, right-click the desktop or application icon and select Mark as Favorite from the context menu that appears.

 A star icon appears in the upper-right corner of the desktop or application name.
-The next time you log in, you can click the Show Favorites button to quickly find this application or desktop.
+The next time you log in, you can click the Show Favorites button to find this application or desktop quickly.

 - To connect to a remote desktop or application, either double-click its icon or right-click the icon and select Launch from the context menu.

 If you are connecting to a session-based remote desktop, which is hosted on a Microsoft RDS host, and if the desktop is already set to use a different display protocol, you will not be able to connect immediately.
 You will be prompted to either use the protocol that is currently set or have the system log you off of the remote operating system so that a connection can be made with the protocol you selected.